 Why go?
-The Mardi Gras spirit lasts all year long in this surprisingly family-friendly city.
+The Mardi Gras spirit lasts all year long in this family-friendly city.

-What to do: There's lots of free PG-rated fun in festive Jackson Square, where magicians, jugglers, mimes and jazz bands make the street their stage.
-Take in the lively scene from an outside table at Café du Monde, famous for its yummy beignets (warm French doughnuts smothered with powdered sugar).
-A quick stroll along the Mississippi River leads to the Audubon Aquarium of the Americas (little ones will love the touch pools) and the Audubon Butterfly Garden and Insectarium (creepy crawly thrills include bug tasting).
-Hop the St. Charles streetcar to the lovely Garden District and the Audubon Zoo where the kids can check feeding giraffes off their bucket lists.
+What to do: There's lots of free PG-rated fun in Jackson Square, where magicians, jugglers, mimes and jazz bands make the street their stage.
+Grab an outside table at Café du Monde, famous for its sugar-covered beignets.
+A stroll along the Mississippi River leads to the Audubon Aquarium of the Americas and the Audubon Butterfly Garden and Insectarium.
+Hop the St. Charles streetcar to the lovely Garden District and the Audubon Zoo where kids can feed giraffes.

-Where to stay: The Homewood Suites by Hilton is in the heart of the French Quarter and boasts a free buffet breakfast.
-The pet-friendly Quarter House Resort is also within walking distance of most attractions and it rents suites with fully equipped kitchens.
+Where to stay: The Homewood Suites by Hilton in the heart of the French Quarter has free buffet breakfast.
+The pet-friendly Quarter House rents suites with fully equipped kitchens.

 More info: NewOrleansOnline.com